Plants of Cwm Idwal

 Despite its name, there are also rare varieties of white flowers on the ‘purple’ Saxifrage in Cwm Idwal.
 The white flower could be the result of a limitation in the genetic pool found in Cwm Idwal.
 Opposite-leaved Saxifrage is another name for this flower.
 The leaves grow opposite each other in 4 rows.
 The tips of the leaves also have white spots, that are a concentration of calcium.
 A good ID feature.

-Many other Arctic-Alpine species also grow in Cwm Idwal (some of which can be seen above, from top left to bottom right – Tufted Saxifrage, Mossy Saxifrage , Mountain Sorrel, Roseroot, Green Spleenwort, Moss Campion).
-These plants were common at the end of the last Ice Age, but have retreated to higher ground as the climate warmed up.
-Today they are still threatened by a warming climate.
-Other threats such as over collecting by Victorian botanists and intense grazing during the 20th century have means that there are very few places where these plants have survived.
+There are many more Arctic-alpine plants growing in Cwm Idwal, they all need cold and shaded conditions to survive here.
+In fact, these plants have grown in Cwm Idwal for thousands of years, they are relics from the end of the last Ice Age.
+These plants were common at that time, but have retreated to higher ground as the climate warmed up.
+Today they are still threatened by a warming climate because of our carbon emissions.
+Other threats such as over collecting by Victorian botanists and intense grazing during the 20th century have meant that there are very few places where these plants have survived.
 However work is being undertake to improve the fortunes of these species.

 Carnivorous plants